scala/docs.scala-lang/getting-started-sbt-track/testing-scala-with-sbt-on-the-command-line.md

 1. Name the project `ScalaTestTutorial`.
 1. The project comes with ScalaTest as a dependency in the `build.sbt` file.
 1. `cd` into the directory and run `sbt test`.
-This will run the test suite `CubeCalculatorTest` with a single test called `CubeCalculatorTest.cube`.
+This will run the test suite `CubeCalculatorTest` with a single test called `CubeCalculator.cube`.

 ```
 sbt test